 Rights of technical devices, like robots, are rules of games.
 They are parts of the ecological and social structures in which they function.
-It is in the interest of their functioning that they are assigned rights.
+It is in the interest of their functioning, taking part in human social practices, that they are assigned rights.

 But life is not a game.
 In a moral sense, when a delivery robot causes damage, when life itself is at stake, it is not the robot itself that is morally responsible.
 That is the organisation, maybe the society as a whole, that allows the robot to take part into the game.
 After all, it is not the robot itself that considers himself an autonomous being that can act on its own and that takes responsibility for its actions.
 It’s not the robot that sometimes confuses the artificial life of a game and real life.